rolandm2017/postmassive/README.md

 (7) Write a .env file in the /frontend folder and input a REACT_APP_API_URL matching the backend's startup address.

 (7) Use `npm run build` to build a production version of the frontend, or `npm start` to run the dev server.

-## Documentation

-There is no documentation except what goes on on paper.

 ## Demo